 The taxpayer will also need to use a real estate attorney, a title company, a CPA or accountant for tax reporting and a real estate agent.
 The QI is an additional professional added to this team specifically for 1031 exchanges.
 In addition to their required role, you want a QI that acts as an information resource through the entire 1031 process.

-As a side note, I recommend hiring a Qualified Intermediary from the very start.
+CPA Tip: I recommend hiring a Qualified Intermediary from the very start.
 A QI must be involved before the closing of the sale of the property that you are looking to replace with the exchange.
 If the property is already sold without the use of a Qualified Intermediary, a 1031 exchange cannot take place.

-Who is a Qualified Intermediary?
+Who is a Qualified Intermediary for a 1031 Exchange?

 The Qualified Intermediary is an unrelated third party.
 This means that your QI cannot be related to you or your transaction in anyway.
 The QI cannot be your attorney or CPA.
 They cannot be a family member.
 And they must be completely unrelated to complete your documentation and manage the 1031 exchange.

 The IRS clearly disqualifies anyone if there’s an agency relationship, a business relationship, or a family relationship from being the Qualified Intermediary during the 1031 exchange.
+This includes individuals such as an attorney, accountant, or investment banker who have served as an agent for the taxpayer within a two-year period.
 There is no specific rule outside of those disqualifiers on who may be used as a QI.
 We caution you not to be too hasty when choosing a QI, however.
-Let’s look at the major reasons to carefully consider a professional and experienced QI.

-What does the Qualified Intermediary Do?
+What does a 1031 Exchange Qualified Intermediary Do?

 You should hire a QI that is able to do the following: